(AMERICAN, BORN 1948)

 Judith Shea’s American Heartland Garden, 1992, is literally heart-shaped.
 Follow the pathway around the figure of Shea's golden Public Goddess, 1992, to trace the shape.
 Rest your feet on the benches provided and enjoy the blooming flower beds in a space made for contemplation.
 A direct reference to the physical location of these works within the context of the American Midwest, the enclosure surrounding the central figure suggests the transitional space between a private garden and public park.
 The context of Public Goddess as a caged, yet exposed, female also points to the complexities of domestic life as both limiting and ideal.

-Sculpture Interaction Guidelines: Walk Through / Look, But Do Not Touch
+Sculpture Interaction Guidelines: Walk, But Do Not Climb / Look, But Do Not Touch

 Judith Shea was born in Philadelphia in 1948 and earned her B.F.A. from Parsons The New School, New York, in 1975.
 She was granted a fellowship to the American Academy in Rome in 1994 to study the work of Gian Lorenzo Bernini and Michelangelo, among others.
 Shea's awards include a Rome Prize, a Guggenheim Sculptor-In-Residence award, a Rockefeller Fellowship and two National Endowment for the Arts awards.
 Her work can be found in numerous museums and collections, including the Hirshhorn Museum and Sculpture Garden, Washington, D.C.; the Walker Art Center, Minneapolis; and the Museum of Modern Art, New York.